bollu/bollu.github.io/README.md

 - eval last definition: `C-c C-c`

 # Big list of quotes

+> No guest should be admitted without a date of departure ~ Violet, Downton Abbey

 > Not knowing things isn't dumb; pretending to know is.